Is the Dead Sea worth visiting?

 Before you drive to the last stop of today, make sure you take a (hopefully not your last) look at Lot’s wife.
 What’s the story behind it?
 Well, legend has it that it all began when Lot's wife took one final look back at the city of Sodom while running away from the wicked town and turned into a pillar of salt.
 It’s safe to say her salty transformation left a lasting impression on the landscape.

-Tip: You can just either drive around it or park at the side of the road and take some pictures.
+Tip: You can either just drive around it or park at the side of the road and take some pictures.

 Zohar Fortress